Moeabdelaziz007/ZentixAI/README.md

 This repository demonstrates a minimal plugin-based system in Python.
 See `plugin_example.py` for a simple calculator plugin and how to invoke it.
 The `zero_system.py` script contains a larger Arabic demo that implements a friendly digital assistant.

+The repository also includes `AGI.rtf`, which stores design notes and brainstorming ideas for the "Digital DNA" concept used in `zero_system.py`.

 Run the calculator plugin directly:
 ```bash
 python plugin_example.py